knative/docs/blog/docs/articles/eventing-kafka-strimzi-tls.md

 To follow this tutorial, you should have the following prerequisites in place:

-1. A Kubernetes cluster with Knative Eventing and the .
+1. A Kubernetes cluster.
-2. Strimzi operator installed, see [deploy Strimzi](https://strimzi.io/quickstarts/)
+2. Strimzi operator installed, see [deploy Strimzi](https://strimzi.io/quickstarts/).
-3. Knative Eventing installed on the Kubernetes cluster, see [Install Knative Eventing](https://knative.dev/docs/install/yaml-install/eventing/install-eventing-with-yaml/#install-knative-eventing)
+3. Knative Eventing installed on the Kubernetes cluster, see [Install Knative Eventing](https://knative.dev/docs/install/yaml-install/eventing/install-eventing-with-yaml/#install-knative-eventing).
-4. Knative Eventing Kafka Source installed on the Kubernetes cluster, see [Install the KafkaSource controller](https://knative.dev/docs/eventing/sources/kafka-source/#install-the-kafkasource-controller)
+4. Knative Eventing Kafka Source installed on the Kubernetes cluster, see [Install the KafkaSource controller](https://knative.dev/docs/eventing/sources/kafka-source/#install-the-kafkasource-controller).

 **Step 1: Create a Kafka cluster**